-If you properly execute and return your proxy but do not indicate any voting instructions with respect to one or more matters to be voted upon at the Annual Meeting, or if your voting instructions are unclear, your shares will be voted in accordance with the recommendation of the Board as to all such matters.
+If you properly execute and return your proxy but do not indicate any voting instructions with respect to one or more matters to be voted upon at the 2018 Annual Meeting, or if your voting instructions are unclear, your shares will be voted in accordance with the recommendation of the Board as to all such matters.

-Specifically, your shares will be voted FOR the election of all director nominees (Proposal 1), FOR the adoption of amendments to the Company's Restated Certificate of Incorporation that would result in declassification of the Board of Directors (Proposal 2), FOR the advisory approval of the compensation of our named executive officers (Proposal 3) and

-FOR the ratification of the appointment of Ernst & Young LLP as the independent registered public accounting firm of the Company for the year ending December 31, 2016 (Proposal 4), as well as in the discretion of the persons named as proxies on all other matters that may properly come before the Annual Meeting.
+Specifically, your shares will be voted FOR the election of all director nominees (Proposal 1), the approval, on an advisory basis, of the compensation of our named executive officers (Proposal 2), and FOR the ratification of the appointment of Ernst & Young LLP as the independent registered public accounting firm of the Company for the year ending December 31, 2018 (Proposal 3), as well as in the discretion of the persons named as proxies on all other matters that may properly come before the 2018 Annual Meeting.